gmiDAO/gmiDAO.github.io/_posts/2022-2-7-Solana DAOs and Beyond - GrapeSpaces.md

 **(26:15) - feels that there is a lot of ecosystem knowledge gap (ETH players lot to learn about SOL and vice-versa).
 Crypt0xG, which are your thoughts as [MonkeDAO](https://monkedao.io/) member?**

-Crypt0xG (27:42) - agrees with all points made.
+G (27:42) - agrees with all points made.
 Sebastian knows our struggles to even have a multi-sig wallet.
 MonkeDAO is not directly funded on royalties from the original [SMB NFT project](https://twitter.com/SolanaMBS) - SMB allocates part of the royalties to a community wallet and SMB sees MonkeDAO as part of the SMB community (not the SMB community).
 So if we need to fund ourselves, we need to request funds from the SMB team - e.g. current MonkeDAO incorporation needed a large amount of USDC.
 MonkeDAO’s treasury management was based on trust at the beginning, now we have multi-sig but this has only been available for 6 weeks, question of time for ecosystem to grow.

 Also, ETH is better founded than SOL.